 Note the renal dosing adjustment in RECOVERY differs from the SmPC, as it is based on the UK Renal Drug Database regime.

-Returns and Destructions
+Returns and Destruction

 Any unused stock should be disposed of in the usual manner.
 No approval from sponsor is required.